heykube/heykube_sound/README.md

-# heykube_sound
+# HEYKUBE Sound Generator

 This Arduino project give you the ability to play sounds and sound effects on an Arduino Uno board using a piezo buzzer, and using TIMER1 pulse-width modulation (PWM) mode to play the notes.
-We've developed the HEYKUBE by starting with tools and resource like Arduino board, so we'd like to share the code back with the community.
+We've developed the HEYKUBE by starting with tools and resource like Arduino board from the open-source community, so we'd like to share the code back with everyone.
+We've chosen the MIT license, feel free to copy and use the code.

-More importantly, we're happy to see the sound effects you are able to generate and release into the world.

 ## Getting Started

 This project is simple, download the Arduino project, and hook-up a piezo buzzer to pin 9 on your Arduino Uno board.
-In the code base there are 5 defined sounds that can be played, and anywhere you see the word "CUSTOM", you can edit your own music or sound effects
+In the code there are 5 defined sounds that can be played, and anywhere you see the word "CUSTOM", you can edit your own music or sound effects

 ```
 // Define the songs